fbpx

 Finding Surgical Treatment in the VA Health Care System

-The VA health care system provides veterans access to the top cancer doctors in the world.
+The VA healthcare system provides veterans access to the top cancer doctors in the world.
 Three VA hospitals have mesothelioma treatment programs, staffed by experienced surgeons and oncologists from nearby cancer centers.

 The Houston VA program is the only one known to treat peritoneal mesothelioma.
-Dr. Eugene Choi is the head peritoneal mesothelioma surgeon at the Houston VA medical center.
+Dr. Eugene Choi is the head peritoneal mesothelioma surgeon at the Houston VA Medical Center.

 Frequently Asked Questions About Mesothelioma Cytoreduction With HIPEC